-The promotion of fair, sustainable, and equitable economic and social development concerning consumer health, safety, and access is the organization’s responsibility.
+The promotion of fair, sustainable, and equitable economic and social development concerning consumer health, safety, and access is the organisation’s responsibility.

-The organization should be involved with creating sustainable social structures where increasing levels of education and well-being can exist.
+The organisation should be involved with creating sustainable social structures where increasing levels of education and well-being can exist.

-Organizations in the private, public, and nonprofit sectors, whether large or small, and whether operating in developed or developing countries, use ISO 26000.
-All of the core subjects of social responsibility are relevant in some way to every organization.
+Organisations in the private, public, and nonprofit sectors, whether large or small, and whether operating in developed or developing countries, use ISO 26000.
+All of the core subjects of social responsibility are relevant in some way to every organisation.

 ISO 26000 can be used for example by:

-Because ISO 26000 offers an operational framework and a practical, pragmatic methodological approach, it can be used by all in any scope: government level, organization level, site level, product/service level and even project/program level.
+Because ISO 26000 offers an operational framework and a practical, pragmatic methodological approach, it can be used by almost everyone to a varying extent and scope: government level, organisation level, site level, product/service level and even project/program level.

-As a voluntary international standard that has emerged from an international consensus, ISO 26000 stands out from others for several reasons:
+As a voluntary international standard that has emerged from an international consensus, ISO 26000 is different and unique from others for several reasons:

-ISO 26000 is one of the most comprehensive and concise guides of what an organization should do to contribute to sustainable development.
+ISO 26000 provides one of the most comprehensive yet concise guidelines on what an organisation should do to contribute to sustainable development.

-It constitutes a valuable tool for the implementation of the United Nations’ Agenda 2030 and the Sustainable Development Goals.
+It serves as a valuable tool for the implementation of the United Nations’ Agenda 2030 and the Sustainable Development Goals.